Return to the BUILD

 This is the hinge that allows the wheel to pivot down into “hover” mode, so I only tightened it until the movement was stiff but smooth.
 The Brake Disc is what we will mount the wheel to in the future and is held into the upright position by a couple of small, but strong magnets:

 I wasn’t sure if I was going to be excited about this issue, but I think it turned out great!
 The painting is exactly what I wanted.
-There is definitely a lot more die cast metal in this model than I expected.
-All of these components are metal except for the Brake Caliper and Positioning Column.
+Also, there is definitely a lot more die-cast metal in this model than I expected.
 This assembly will not be used again until Issue 10, so put it aside in a safe place until then.

 I know a lot of other builders have run into the spindle assembly being wobbly/loose once the wheel is mounted.
 But, in its current form, everything moves very smoothly.
 If I do experience the same problem later on, I will return to this issue to share a solution.